Home » Symptoms » Dog Symptoms A-Z » Joint Laxity

 In some cases, an arthroscopy can be performed to directly view the inside of the joint and accurately assess any damage.

 To protect your dog’s joints, you should limit intense physical activities.
-Avoid jumps and abrupt stops that can put extra stress on the joints.
+Avoid jumps and abrupt stops that can put additional stress on the joints.

-A soft surface on which your dog lies can help avoid additional pressure on the joints.
-Orthopedic dog beds are specifically designed to distribute pressure and relieve the joints.
+A soft surface on which your dog lies can help to avoid additional pressure on the joints.
+Orthopedic dog beds are specially designed to distribute the pressure and relieve the joints.

-A balanced diet rich in nutrients that support joint health can also be helpful.
-Talk to your veterinarian about appropriate supplements such as glucosamine or chondroitin.
+A balanced diet that is rich in nutrients that support joint health can also be helpful.
+Talk to your veterinarian about suitable dietary supplements such as glucosamine or chondroitin.

 Joint-supporting bandages or orthoses can be used in consultation with a veterinarian or animal physiotherapist to provide additional stability to the affected joints and improve mobility.

 Regular, light exercise, such as short walks, can help strengthen the muscles that support the joints without overstressing them.
-Be sure to adjust the activity level to your dog’s abilities and condition.
+Be sure to adapt the activity level to your dog’s abilities and condition.

 Research on abnormally loose joints in dogs is increasingly focused on genetic causes and modern diagnostic methods.
 An important development is the identification of specific genetic markers associated with this anomaly.
 Researchers are working to isolate these markers in order to develop early detection and prevention strategies.
 These genetic studies are crucial as they could help improve breeding programs to reduce the occurrence of such symptoms in the dog population.